Follow Me on Twitter

 Simmer for 30 minutes, then strain the mixture and reduce the broth over high heat to obtain 3/4 cup stock.
 Adjust for salt.

-Combine the almonds, pine nuts, mint, basil, garlic, and 1/4 cup of the stock in a blender or puree with an immersion mixer.
+Combine the almonds, pine nuts, mint, basil, garlic, and 1/4 cup of the stock in a blender or puree with an immersion blender.

 Bring a pot with 6 quarts of water to a boil.
 Add 2 to 3 tablespoons of salt and the pasta.
 Cook the pasta until if offers considerable resistance to the tooth, around three-quarters of the package recommended cooking time.
 Drain the pasta, reserving 1 cup of the pasta water.